goldbala55/happyhour/README.md

 - Selected topic: Survival rates of the Titans using Random Forest Models.

-- Reason why they selected their topic: Topic was selected due to avalability of data and structure of the data.
+- Reason why they selected their topic: Topic was selected due to availability of data and structure of the data.
 The data contains several attributes that will pair well with Random Forest and the dat set has a defined target.

 - Description of their source of data: The data was pulled from Kaggel.com  and is composed of two CSV file that are split between Train and Test.
 We have used Jupiter Note books and python to merge the data set back into one  and will re split.